Dual-chokepoint risk: June's Hormuz and Bab el-Mandeb situation, rates, and the exporter playbook

 - Dragon Boat Festival (June 19–21): Most factories close early, with customs brokers and trucking queues congesting from the afternoon of June 18.
 For cargo sailing in the second half of June, move document cut-offs 3–5 days earlier and avoid post-holiday congestion in the first week back (June 22–26).

-9. Recovery timeline: why "reopening ≠ recovery"
+10. Recovery timeline: why "agreement signing ≠ immediate normalcy"

 - Seafarer supply is strained.
 Mental health, contract expirations, and blocked crew changes among stranded mariners have become a real constraint on carrier rebooking.

-11. How Mighty International can help
+11. How Mighty International can help (post-June 15 update)

-12. References
+12. Sources

 - CNBC — Iran stops negotiations with U.S., vows to 'completely' block Strait of Hormuz